-It’s also worth keeping an eye on English language newspapers, such as Portugal Resident, which runs job adverts in its classifieds section.
+It’s also worth keeping an eye on English-language newspapers, such as Portugal Resident, which runs job adverts in its classifieds section.

 Foreign language teaching

-Embassies and foreign organisations
+Embassies and foreign organizations

-The British Embassy in Lisbon advertises jobs from time-to-time.
+The British Embassy in Lisbon advertises jobs from time to time.
 As well as working on foreign policy issues, the embassy offers various services for British nationals in Lisbon including assistance with emergency travel documentation.